pystardust/ytfzf/README.md

 # Defaults

 These setting can be tweaked from the first section of the script.
 Edit them as shown below.

+### Format

+If you prefer to watch youtube videos in certain option with out the prompting every single time.

+	preferred_format="22"

+> 22: 720p
+> 18: 360p

+If the preferred format is not available then, it will go back to default selection.

 ### History